Domestic Abuse Solicitors

 When making an Occupation Order, the court can also state who should pay the rent or mortgage, as well as transfer tenancies between couples who are or have been married or living together.

 In deciding whether to make an order, the court will consider the housing needs of you and your children, the financial resources of each partner, the likely effect of the order on you and your children, and the nature of your relationship.
 If you or your child is likely to suffer harm because of the respondent’s behaviour, then the court must make an Occupation Order.

 Our domestic abuse solicitors can prepare an application and statement for both Non-Molestation and Occupation Orders.
 Once you have confirmed that the contents of your statement are true, our team will ask the court to issue your application for you and we will advise you on the process from that point.

 Do I have to pay for my legal fees?

-If you are the victim of domestic violence and need to speak to someone, contact us immediately on 0117 325 2929 or complete our online enquiry form.
+If you are the victim of domestic abuse and need to speak to someone, contact us immediately.
+Call our specialist solicitors in Bristol and South Gloucestershire on 0117 325 2929 or complete our online enquiry form.

 Our domestic abuse lawyers will do all we can to help, providing support throughout the process so you are safe and protected.

 In addition to getting in touch with us, there are various helplines you can call or websites you can visit.
 These include:

 - The Freephone National Domestic Abuse Helpline (for women), run by Refuge on 0808 2000 247 for free at any time, day or night